julio-valim/econstock-tracking/README.md

 # econstock-tracking

 ## Overview
-The econstock-tracking project is an autonomous agent designed to monitor stock prices from the B3 (Bovespa) exchange.
+The econstock-tracking project is an autonomous agent designed to monitor stock prices from APIs.
 It fetches real-time stock prices, analyzes trends, and optionally utilizes a local language model (LLM) to provide insights on stock movements.

 ## Features
-- Fetches current stock prices from the Alpha Vantage API.
+- Fetches current stock prices from the Alpha Vantage API (or another setted API).
 - Stores historical stock prices in a PostgreSQL database.
 - Performs technical analysis to identify upward trends.
 - Optionally integrates with a local LLM for enhanced analysis and commentary.